j-julaiti/Extract-article-data-from-Elsevier/README.md

 Step1:

-      Apply an Elsevier account and creat a APIKey under MyaAPI from: https://dev.elsevier.com/user/login
+      Apply an Elsevier account and creat a APIKey under MyAPI from: https://dev.elsevier.com/user/login

 Step2: